-- Formaldehyde /PEGs/ Sulphates/ Artificial dyes/ Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES), Artificial Fragrances, Parabens, Triclosan, Polyacry lamine, Nitosamines, Phthalates.
+- Formaldehyde /PEGs/ Sulphates/ Artificial dyes/ Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES), Artificial Fragrances, Triclosan, Polyacrylamine, Nitosamines, Phthalates.

 Right!...but what's the meaning of 'Natural', after all?

-Nature sourced ingredients have a natural affinity with the skin, and, for this reason, are easier recognised and absorbed.
+Nature sourced ingredients, such as plant oils, are similar in composition to the lipids oils on our skin, and due to this natural affinity, are easier metabolised and absorbed by our body.
 This is particularly relevant for dry skin where essential fatty acids are depleted.
 Natural vegetable or plant oils will replenish the skin with those fatty acids, improving the condition of the skin at a deeper level.
 Plus, natural plant and vegetable oils incorporate antioxidants, which are of huge benefit to the skin.

 “Synthetic skincare” means products contain laboratory and scientifically derived ingredients, such as hyaluronic acid, for example.
 The formulas are made using chemical copies of natural ingredients.

 In conclusion, it’s not all black and white, there is only a spectrum of what natural means and how all of us interpret this definition!